St Anthony's College, Leuven: History

 The college was founded in 1607 by Florence Conry, Archbishop of Tuam, and Irish Franciscan Hugh MacCaghwell (Lecturer at the University of Salamanca, later Archbishop of Armagh), with the support of Philip III of Spain, as an exile institution for the training of Irish Franciscan priests.
-A bull of foundation was acquired from Pope Paul V on April 3rd, 1607.
+A bull of foundation was acquired from Pope Paul V on 3 April 1607.
 The foundation stone of the current building was laid in 1617.
 Funding came from Isabella Clara Eugenia, wife and co-ruler with Archduke Albert.
 It was one of the main centres of Irish learning and the preservation of Irish intellectual culture during penal times.
 The Irish language was used in the college, and Irish was read during meals.
 The monks preserved and translated many Irish language documents.

-Following the Flight of the Earls a number of the O'Neill and O'Donnell clans stayed in Louvain, and a number are buried there.
+Following the Flight of the Earls, many of the O'Neill and O'Donnell clans stayed in Louvain.
+In October 1610, two young O'Donnell nobles, Hugh Albert, son of the Earl of Tyrconnell, and Hugh, son of Cathbarr, were sheltered at the college by MacCaghwell.
+7 O'Donnell clan members were also buried there.

+The College of the Immaculate Conception, Prague

 College of the Immaculate Conception, Prague was founded in 1629 by Irish Franciscan priests from Louvain, including Patrick Fleming and Malachy Fallon (both Professors in Louvain).
 In 1787 following the suppression by the Habsburgs, of the College of the Immaculate Conception, Prague, students were transferred to Louvain.